Sekharmanne/mongodb-labs/spring-boot-access/01-springdata/accessing-data-mongodb.md

+## Use Spring Initizr to create a new project

+I have included a sample project output from Spring initialzr in this folder.
+However, it would be good to create your own.
+You can do this in one of three ways:

+ * From the Spring CLI utility
+ * From STS or another IDE
+ * From the web based Spring initializr at [start.spring.io](http://start.spring.io/)

+You can call the group id `com.example` and the artifact id `accessing-data-mongdb`.
+You will need just one optional dependency which is Spring Data MongoDB.

 ## Create a new entity

 In your IDE, add a new java class called Customer.
 Put in a file called `Customer.java`.